thutahw/tp/docs/UserGuide.md

 ID            | The index of the patient in the most recently displayed list.
 It must be a positive integer.
 DATETIME      | The date followed by the time of the appointment.
 It must be in <ins>DD-MM-YYYY HH:MM</ins> format.
 E.g. 20-01-2020 15:00
 DESCRIPTION   | The description of the appointment.
 It can be <ins>any text</ins> -- alphanumerical, special characters etc. are allowed.
 E.g. Wrist fracture check-up #3
 TAG           | The tag related to the appointment.
 It must only be <ins>alphanumerical</ins> and must not contain spaces or special characters.
+Can have multiple tags.
 E.g. Xray

 **Format:**<br>
 `addappt id/ID dt/DATETIME desc/DESCRIPTION [t/TAG]`